Xenial-PC/ClientSideDiscordBot-Selenium/README.md

 ## Discord @Xenial.-#6404 if you want me to add something or if you have questions!
 ## This bot is made for fun so have fun with it and dont take it seriously

-Discord self bot made with C# and selenium I will keep updating this as I continue to add new things to it
+Discord self bot made with C# and selenium

 This uses Automation as the way to communicate so it runs through a browser hope you enjoy :) make sure to fix the NuGet packages when adding plsbeg back to the project